Boost climate action by promoting:

 The dangers are real.
 The key measures of our planet’s health show that we are in a climate emergency.
 And we’ve had many alarming local events such as:

-- coral bleaching leaving over half of the Great Barrier Reef dead,
+- coral bleaching of 2016 and 2017 leaving over half of the Great Barrier Reef dead,

 - the 2019 floods that hit Townsville and then the Queensland inland, and

-- the catastrophic start to the Australian fire season in Oct and Nov 2019.
+- the catastrophic early start to the Australian fire season in Oct and Nov 2019.

 Powerfully conveying these dangers is important, as people often need a shock before they change damaging habitual ways and adopt alternatives.
 Yet, strangely, even observed global climate changes and local Australian impacts have not shocked and turned Australian electors.
 And they have not turned federal politics.